davidgasquez/handbook/Data/Product Analytics.md

 - Don't treat all events the same.
 Missing some data in key events is not great.
 [Keep in mind that many events are ephemeral](https://twitter.com/johncutlefish/status/1511596224964534278).
 - [If a stakeholder wants to know if users behave a certain way you can apply this heuristic](https://twitter.com/teej_m/status/1456719714420289536): assume they do - what decision would we make?
 What's the risk of just making that decision now?
 Risk is low?
 Just make it.
 Risk is uncertain?
 Let's [[Experimentation | run an experiment]].
 - It doesn't make sense to release something if you can't tell how is performing!
+- Developers should be involved in analytics.
+They work on building things, they will want to know the impact.